versionone/VersionOne.Client.Requestor/Develop V1 Apps 101 - 01 - Intro and Roadmap.md

 improved JSON support in the API that augments the older XML format.
 This [JSON support is still experimental] (https://github.com/versionone/VersionOne.SDK.Experimental), and we're seeking your input and feedback!

+## Article Links

+TODO, fill this out with links to the others

 ## Our Goal: Developing With You, Not At You

 This is also an introduction to our new development blog, and to our own goals of engaging in more